Home AsiaOn the olive oil trail in Anatolia, Turkey

 Link to the city’s website

-TASTE QUALITY OLIVE OIL AT OLIVURLA
+TASTING QUALITY OLIVE OIL AT OLIVURLA

-In any case, our hosts treated us to a meal based on olive oil, obviously, but also on good wines produced by the house.
+In any case, our hosts treated us to a meal based on olive oil, obviously, but also good wines produced by the house.
 During lunch, we had the opportunity to go behind the scenes to discover the extraction and preparation of the oil.

 Olivurla